sdrendall/readme_test/README.md

 ```

 ## Endpoints
-All the endpoints (except Utils), are single token protected, ~~the token is retrievable from the `/v1/login` endpoint~~ Each endpoint returns JSON of the following form:
+All endpoints (except Utils), are single token protected, ~~the token is retrievable from the `/v1/login` endpoint~~.
+Each endpoint returns JSON of the following form:

 ```graphql
 {